vicentepese/AT-HLA/README.md

 - *LOCUS.1/.2*: Allele 1 and allele 2
 - *Ncases / Ncontrols*: Number of cases/controls carrying the haplotype
 - *FreqCases / FreqControls*: Frequency of cases/controls carrying the haplotype
-- *OR*: Odds Ratio computed directly from the contingency matrix
+- *OR*: Odds Ratio computed from directly from the contingency matrix
 - *chi.sq*: Chi-square P-value.

 ## 4.2 Expectation Maximization